We want to be your partner in community safety.

 Funding is provided primarily for safety/emergency equipment.

 Other (non-equipment) high-priority needs will be considered if a significant positive safety impact can be demonstrated.
 This may include training or other initiatives to enhance first responder capabilities.

 Applications with the highest potential impact in terms of number of people benefitted, or mitigation of a frequent or serious safety risk, will be more likely to be successful.

-Photo: Alliance Pipeline representative Randy Phillips(centre) present Safety Offices Wayne Tensen and Ardell Tensen of Raymond Fire Department, Minnesota with $5,000 towards a new carbon monoxide gas leak SCB breathing equipment in a donation made through the company’s safety-focused Emergency Responder Community Investment program.
+Photo: Alliance Pipeline representative Randy Phillips(centre) present Safety Offices Wayne Tensen and Ardell Tensen of Raymond Fire Department, Minnesota with $5,000 towards a new carbon monoxide gas leak SCB breathing equipment in a donation made through the company’s safety-focused First Responder Community Investment program.